usmqe/usmqe-testdoc/web/alerting/status_gluster_afr.rst

 #.
 You need a gluster arbiter volume.
-   (distributed, distributed-replicate) volumes uses AFR translator to this categories falls also arbiter - distributed-replicate volume
+   (distributed, distributed-replicate) volumes uses AFR translator to this categories falls also arbiter as distributed-replicate volume

 Test Steps
 ==========